 State authorities often dismiss civil and political rights in Malaysia, and human rights violations occur on a frequent basis.
 Malaysia has only signed and ratified (with reservations) the Convention on the Rights of the Child, the Convention on the Elimination of all Forms of Discrimination Against Women, and the Convention on the Rights of Persons with Disabilities.
 In the past, the government has also often enacted laws that contravene civil liberties guarantees in the Federal Constitution of Malaysia under the guise of national security or preserving national harmony.
 Examples of these laws include the Security Offences (Special Measures) Act 2012 (SOSMA), Prevention of Crime Act 1959 (POCA), and the Prevention of Terrorism Act 2015 (POTA), all of which contain provisions for prolonged pretrial detention that undermine the right to a fair trial.
 In addition, the POCA and POTA do not require trial by a competent judicial body, while the Sedition Act 1948 has restrictions on freedom of expression and the Communications and Multimedia Act 1998 disproportionately restricts individual rights to free speech.
 There are also other restrictions against media and publications under the Printing Presses and Publications Act, 1984.
-As of 2022, these controversial laws remain unaddressed aside from the detention without trial provision within SOSMA, which was voted down in Parliament on March 2022.
+As of December 2022, these controversial laws remain unaddressed aside from the momentary defeat of the detention without trial provision within SOSMA, which was voted down in Parliament on March 2022.
 However, the government swiftly retabled the same provision in less than five months and the provision was passed this time in July 2022